ritapalmaa/Stability-Guarantees-for-MPC/README.md

 The CCGs are directly encoded in YALMIP using the Reach Toolbox (https://github.com/danielmsilvestre/ReachTool).

 # Results
-The document that has been submitted can be found in the primary directory, and it contains all the presented results.

 ## Sequence of backwards reachable sets
 The figure below displays the sets generated within the sequence (for a 2D simulation), ranging from the region of attraction (larger set) to the mRPI (smaller set).